Durio: Description

-There are 29 recognised species in the genus Durio, but only nine produce edible fruit.
+There are 29 recognised species in the genus Durio, but only eleven produce edible fruit.
 D. zibethinus is the only species available on the international market: the other species are sold only in their local regions.
 The name "durian" is derived from the Indo-Malay word "duri" which refers to the fruit's many protuberances.

 Often considered the king of fruits, durian is distinguished by its large size, arresting odor, and fearsome thorny husk.
 The fruit can grow up to 30 centimeters long and 15 centimeters in diameter, and typically weighs one to three kilograms.
 Its shape ranges from oblong to round, the colour of its husk from green to brown, and its flesh from pale yellow to red, depending on the species.

 The edible flesh emits a distinctive odour that is strong and penetrating, even when the husk is intact.
 The smell, depending on the person, evokes rotting onions, turpentine, or even sewage, yet to others it is welcoming and appetizing.
 The persistence of the smell has led to its ban in some hotels and public transport in Southeast Asia.

-On March 4, 2023, a plane flying from Istanbul to Barcelona was forced to turn back because of the nauseating odour of the tropical fruit, transported in the hold.